brettshollenberger/langgraph-ai-sdk/README.md

 }
 ```

-9. (Optional): Expose any custom events you want via the Langgraph writer:
+8. (Optional): You can write custom events to the graph state, and get them on the frontend

 For example, in your node, you can emit custom events: